-- 1. Complete the ADP application form and data sheet in the ADP brochure or on the SWAU web site. - 2.
-Submit one of the following: - a. an SAT report with a verbal score of 400 or higher and a math score of 400 or higher - b. an ACT composite score of 17 or higher - c. college transcript with passing grades in English and math classes - d. college transcript with grades of C or better in developmental English and math classes - e. official transcript(s) with 24 or more semester hours with a cumulative GPA of 2.0 or better - f. a Texas Higher Education Assessment (THEA) with a Reading score of 230+, a Mathematics score of 230+ or an Algebra score of 270+, and a Writing score of 220+ - 3.
-Submit official transcripts according to applicable criteria: - a) Applicants with less than 12 hours of college credit - 1) an official high school transcript showing graduation or an official certificate from a state recognized high school equivalency test - 2) official transcripts from each college attended - b) Applicants with 12 or more credit hours must submit official transcripts of all undergraduate college work from each college attended
+- Complete the ADP application form and data sheet in the ADP brochure or on the SWAU web site. - 2.
+Submit one of the following: - a) a SAT report with a combined critical reading and math score of 800 or higher - b) an ACT composite score of 17 or higher - c) college transcript with passing grades in English and math classes - d) college transcript with grades of C or better in developmental English and math classes - e) official transcript(s) with 24 or more semester hours with a cumulative GPA of 2.0 or better - f) a Texas Higher Education Assessment (THEA) with a Reading score of 230+, a Mathematics score of 230+ or an Algebra score of 270+, and a Writing score of 220+ - 3.
+Submit official transcripts according to applicable criteria: - a) Applicants with less than 12 hours of college credit - an official high school transcript showing graduation or an official certificate from a state recognized high school equivalency test - 2) official transcripts from each college attended - Applicants with 12 or more credit hours must submit official transcripts of all undergraduate college work from each college attended